 (June 19, 2018) The diagram below graphs the number of Confederate statues erected between 1870 and 1980.
 Since the Southern Poverty Law Center (SPLC) compiled the data, they suggest the memorials were most frequently constructed during periods of blatant anti-black activities in the South.
 In short, they imply that racism was the chief motive for Confederate monument building.
 To the objective observer, however, the genuine explanations obviously fail to conform to the SPLC’s assumptions.

-The two most notable peaks of monument-building were 1900-to-1915 and 1957-to-1965.
+The two most notable peaks of were 1900-1915 and 1957-1965.

 [Learn more about Civil War and Reconstruction at My Amazon Author Page]